 Don Juan Lorenzo Gutiérrez Altamirano de Velasco y Flores, Count of Santiago de Calimaya

-Military service was one of the most effective means by which American-born colonials, barred from the highest civic and ecclesiastical offices, could secure elite status within the imperial system.
-Don Juan Lorenzo, captain in the viceregal palace guard, was among New Spain’s highest-ranking Creoles.
-Like Tadeo Bravo, seen in the nearby painting, Don Juan Lorenzo signaled his coveted ties to the Madrid court in a full-length portrait he displayed at home.
+Military service was one of the most effective means by which American-born colonials (known as Creoles), who were barred from the highest civic and ecclesiastical offices, could secure elite status within the imperial system.
+Don Juan Lorenzo, captain in the viceregal palace guard, was among New Spain’s highest-ranking Creoles, and he signaled his coveted ties to the Madrid court in this full-length portrait, displayed at his home.
 Here, a gold key protruding from his coat pocket symbolizes his appointment as Gentleman of the Royal Chamber of His Majesty.

 Oil on canvas